sandersn/vscode-wasm-typescript/README.md

 ### Cleanup

  [ ] point webpack hack to node_modules; link those files to locally built ones [ ] create one or more MessageChannels for various communication; shut down normal listener [ ] figure out a webpack-native way to generate tsserver.web.js if possible [ ] fill in missing environment files like lib.dom.d.ts [ ] path rewriting is pretty loosey-goosey; likely to be incorrect some of the time
+   - invert the logic from TypeScriptServiceClient.normalizedPath for requests
+   - invert the function from webServer.ts for responses (maybe)

 ### Final

  [ ] rewrite paths in all other request/response messages
  [ ] put files one level down from virtual root
  [ ] shut down listener created by tsserver
-[ ] think about implementing all the other ServerHost methods
+ [ ] think about implementing all the other ServerHost methods [ ] add tests, dprint, etc to repo

 ### Done
  [x] need to update 0.2 -> 0.7.* API (once it's working properly) [x] including reshuffling the webpack hack if needed [x] need to use the settings recommended by Sheetal [x] ProjectService always requests a typesMap.json at the cwd [x] sync-api-client says fs is rooted at memfs:/sample-folder; the protocol 'memfs:' is confusing our file parsing I think [x] nothing ever seems to find tsconfig.json
  [x] messages aren't actually coming through, just the message from the first request
      - fixed by simplifying the listener setup for now [x] once messages work, you can probably log by postMessage({ type: 'log', body: "some logging text" }) [x] implement realpath, modifiedtime, resolvepath, then turn semantic mode on [x] file watching implemented with saved map of filename to callback, and forwarding

 ### Also

  [ ] ATA will eventually need a host interface, or an improvement of the existing one (?)

 ## Notes